jkotlinski/acmeforth/README.md

 	HERE 1 , CONSTANT FOO

-The below code is fine.
-BAR will point to 1 on both host and target.
+The below code works better.
+BAR gives the address of the 1 on both host and target.

 	CREATE BAR 1 ,